A Familiar Stranger: Cast and characters

 Shi Qi: An ordinary painter who often paints courtesans' portraits to find her older sister's whereabouts.
-She fell in love with Xiao Hansheng when he saved her life few years ago.
+She was deceived by Shen Qin, and her face was swapped with Shen Qin's through sorcery.
+Upon waking, she discovered that she was married to General Xiao Hansheng, who had saved her life several years earlier and whom she had fallen in love with.